Find and Book a Hotel

 Blasket Islands

-These six rugged islands lie 3km off the coast of the Dingle Peninsula and as well as teeming with birdlife, including plump puffins, the islands have retained a unique culture with their preservation of the pure Irish language – many books have been written by islanders about their lives in these isolated communities.
+These six rugged islands lie 3km off the coast of the Dingle Peninsula.
+Teeming with birdlife, including plump puffins, the islands have retained a unique culture with their preservation of the pure Irish language.
+Many books have been written by islanders about their lives in these isolated communities.

 MAKE A DATE